Partner or Spouse

 The Seattle Love Lab: A New Look at Relationships

 Dr. John Gottman is the author of Why Marriages Succeed or Fail, The Heart of Parenting, and The Seven Principles for Making a Marriage Work.
-He founded the Gottman Institute and The Seattle Love Lab and is a professor of psychology at the University of Washington.
-For the last 40 years. he and his wife, Dr. Julie Schwartz Gottman, have been conducting research into relationships.
+He founded the Gottman Institute and the Seattle Love Lab and has been a professor of psychology at the University of Washington for the last 40 years.
+He and his wife, Dr. Julie Schwartz Gottman, have been conducting research into relationships.
 They have identified interaction patterns that support healthy love relationships and traits that will almost certainly kill a relationship.
 In this section, we will summarize the principles that make marriages work according to Dr. Ghottman and what he calls the Four Horsemen of the Apocalypse.
 We will also summarize his tips for effective problem-solving.
-For more information, follow the link to Dr Gottman’s website, where you will find his videos and books.
+For more information, visit Dr Gottman’s website, where you will find his videos and books.

 Dr. Gottman has identified four patterns that kill love, “The Four Horsemen of the Apocalypse”